 The Yellow-wing Amazon parrot is another unique species of Bonaire.
 Of these birds, named ‘Lora’ in Papiamentu, there are only 450 left in the wild.
 The color combination of green and yellow on the head of this parrot is found only on Bonaire.

 Even tourists who do not dive but still want an active vacation on Bonaire have come to the right place.
-Windsurfing, kite surfing, sailing, mountain biking, land sailing, hiking and horseback riding are just some of the many possibilities of water and land activities on the Caribbean island.
+Windsurfing, snorkling, kitesurfing, sailing, mountain biking, land sailing, hiking and horseback riding are just some of the many possibilities of water and land activities on the Caribbean island.

 There are so many beautiful sights throughout the island.
 This varies from the traces of the first inhabitants of Bonaire to the most impressive natural phenomena such as caves, rock formations, blowholes, bays, beaches and rough coasts.